 Understanding the Groupings of CUI

-The DoD mandatory CUI training also tests how well stakeholders know the kinds of documents that constitute CUI.
-The DoD CUI registry mirrors the ISOO CUI registry, with minor differences and additional information relevant to DoD applications.
-Both comprise the following groupings:
+A core component of DoD mandatory CUI training is understanding the types of documents classified as Controlled Unclassified Information (CUI).
+The DoD CUI registry largely mirrors the ISOO CUI registry, with some differences and additional guidance specific to DoD operations.
+Staff are expected to recognize the following CUI groupings and their categories:

 - Critical Infrastructure (11 categories)